5 Unique Aspects of the Avocado Supply Chain

 4. The avocado requires a cold chain

 It may be surprising to find out that avocados require a cold chain to deliver optimal ripeness at the grocery stores.
 Although the avocado is rarely sold in the refrigerated section, they typically prefer a container of 1-degree Celsius while en route (by either land, air, or sea).
 Additionally, avocado supply chain managers must make sure temperatures are not too cold, or else the avocados will shrink!
 They must also limit the amount of exposure to sunlight, which could cause the avocados to overripen and rot.
+From farm to fork, moving avocados requires careful attention to transportation and warehousing to keep customers happy and reduce waste.

 5. It’s the Goldilocks of fruit (yes, it’s a fruit)